yukihiko-shinoda/cookiecutter-pypackage/docs/prompts.md

 **use_pypi_deployment_with_github_actions**
 :   Whether use PyPI deployment with GitHub Actions.

-**use_pyup**
-:   Whether use [pyup.io] to keep Python dependencies secure, up-to-date, and compliant.

-    [pyup.io] is a service that helps you to keep your requirements files up to date.
-    It sends you automated pull requests
-    whenever there's a new release for one of your dependencies.

 **command_line_interface**
 :   Whether to create a console script and witch package use for.